Hudater/blog/_tabs/about.md

 ## Hello there

 I am Harshit Mani Tripathi, going by Hudater on the web.
-I am a homelab enthusiast, running and learning DevOps, Automation and Security on my multi-tenancy cluster of servers (both On-Prem and Cloud)
+I am a homelab enthusiast, learning DevOps, Automation and Security on my multi-tenancy cluster of servers (On-Prem and Cloud)

 ## Contact